Herbes de Provence Chicken

 Notes

-Last night I had skinless, boneless chicken thighs, a hungry family and no time to marinate anything.
-I combined the Herbes de Provence and If & When blend with fresh garlic, rubbing it into the underside of the thighs and securing them with kitchen string.
-After sautéing onions and peppers, I seared the chicken in the same shallow pan, deglazing with a bit of water before finishing everything in the oven.
+No time to marinate?
+Combine the Herbes de Provence and If & When with fresh garlic, rub into the underside of the thighs and secure with kitchen twine.
+After sautéing onions and peppers, sear the chicken in the same shallow pan, deglazing with a bit of water before finishing everything in the oven.

-The result was rich, caramelized flavors.
-The preserved lemon brightened the other ingredients, making it vibrant and cohesive without a strong lemon taste.
-For stronger preserved Meyer lemon flavor, marinate per the recipe instructions above.
-We ate the leftovers today for lunch - even better flavors and textures than last night.
+Preserved Meyer Lemon brightens the other ingredients, making it vibrant and cohesive without a strong citrus taste.
+For stronger Preserved Meyer Lemon notes, marinate per the recipe instructions above.